WooSunghyeon/Activation-Sharing-with-Asymmetric-Paths/README.md

 ## Results

-The test accuracy of experiment is as follow;
+The evaluation results of our code is as follows;

 <p align="center"><img src="./Fig/table of result.PNG"  width="750" height="325">